Trans Scania is an almost unsupported 246 km trail run (with some road parts) in southern Sweden.

 All participants are required to carry tracking equipment, which will be provided by the organizers.
 These are used to monitor and plan the race.
 A public live map will be provided for sharing with friends and family, but the accuracy is not guaranteed, and positioning should not be relied on for anything important.
 The tracking devices must be returned to the organizers after the race.
 If you plan to switch between different bags throughout the race, please make sure to take the tracker with you!

-Finishers in Trans Scania receive six qualification points (four on the old scale) for UTMB – Ultra Trail du Mont Blanc.
+Finishers in Trans Scania receive six qualification points for UTMB – Ultra Trail du Mont Blanc.
 This is the maximum number of points that can be received for any qualifying race.
+This has not yet been confirmed for 2019, but it’s been the case for all the past years.